RenderKit/embree/doc/src/intro.md

 scenes consisting only of user geometries.
 Embree only performs broadphase collision detection, the narrow phase detection can be performed through a callback function.

+Collision detection can currently not be used on SYCL devices.

 See Section [rtcCollide] for a detailed description of how to set up collision detection.